betterscientificsoftware/bssw.io/Articles/Blog/Covid19WorkstationCleanliness.md

 enters through the *mucus membranes* including the mouth, nose, and eyes<sup>[7]</sup>.
 The average person touches their face 23 times each hour<sup>[26]</sup>.
 This means anything on the surfaces you touch you will almost certainly bring to your face or to other surfaces<sup>[29],[30]</sup>
-whom you touch.
-So, keep your
+you touch.

-hands clean by frequent washing with soap and water for 20 seconds (over use of alcohol based sanitizer will likely dry your skin to the point of cracking *creating* a new vector for infection rather than preventing one).
+So, keep your hands clean by frequent washing with soap and water for 20 seconds (over use of alcohol based sanitizer will likely dry your skin to the point of cracking *creating* a new vector for infection rather than preventing one).
 Try not to touch your face.
 When you cough or sneeze, cover it<sup>[31]</sup>.
 Remember, you are likely not only protecting yourself but also those around you.
-The most vulnerable among us will appreciate your efforts.<sup>[27],[28]</sup>
+The most vulnerable among us will appreciate your efforts.

 [1]: https://www.cdc.gov/coronavirus/2019-ncov/about/transmission.html "CDC Guidance on CV-19 Transmission {}"
 [2]: https://www.who.int/health-topics/coronavirus "WHO Summary Remarks of CV-19 {}"